omidnikrah/github-readme-medium/README.md

 ### Usage

-Copy paste this into your markdown content, and that's it.
+Copy paste following markdown into your markdown content, and that's it.
 Easy Easy Tammam Tammam!

 Change the `?username=` value to your Medium's username.